ACK alert management

 cms.slb.max.connection.utilization

-The number of dropped connections per second for an SLB instance listener continuously exceeds the default threshold of 1.
+Triggered when dropped connections per second for an SLB listener continuously exceeds the threshold (default: 1).

 Note

-This alert applies to the SLB instances associated with the API server and Ingress.
+The SLB instance is associated with the API server or Ingress.

 To adjust the threshold, see Configure alert rules.